fluencelabs/cli/README.md

 -   Linux or MacOS (there are currently some bugs on Windows)
 -   [Node.js = 16.x.x](https://nodejs.org/)

-To install and try fluence, run:
+To install and try Fluence CLI, run:

 ```sh-session
 $ npm install -g @fluencelabs/cli